ilkkamtk/BCWA2018/tasks/1-FormValidation.md

 ## Get started
-  * Save this repository as zip `git clone https://github.com/ilkkamtk/BCW1.git` and extract it
+  * Save this repository as zip https://github.com/ilkkamtk/BCW1.git and extract it

 ## Selecting and manipulating elements + events
   * Open sample.html